 The Online Environment is Just Different

-At this point in my career, Covid has certainly thrown a curveball to what I thought I knew about online teaching.
-While there are many pros and cons of online learning, I miss my students and the energetic atmosphere that comes with having them all in a classroom at the same time.
+Covid has certainly thrown a curveball to what I thought I knew about online teaching at this point in my career.
+While there are many pros and cons of online learning, I miss my students and the energetic atmosphere that comes with having them all in a classroom simultaneously.
 Students play off each other’s body language and responses.
 Some of the best learning that I have ever seen in a classroom was facility by students.
 Much of that is lost in a structured and times online environment.

-A virtual program will certainly offer a quality instructor, a schedule, the teaching of the same kinds of skills…but you just cannot beat the experience of being in person.
+A virtual program will certainly offer a quality instructor, a schedule, the teaching of the same kinds of skills.
+But you just cannot beat the experience of being in person.
 In my classes, teaching Shakespeare in person and acting out the sword fight of Romeo & Juliet could not be matched in an online setting.
-The student-to-student community is incredibly valuable and cannot be matched through live-video instruction.
+The student-to-student community is precious and cannot be matched through live-video instruction.

 Online Courses After High School

-One of the main questions I get asked by parents is whether or not these online programs will prepare their child for a university, community college, or specified trait program and an in-person program.
+One of the main questions I get asked by parents is whether or not these online programs will prepare their child for a university, community college, specified trait program, or an in-person program.
 The bottom line is this, good educators who can make learning fun and creative while still employing high achievement expectations will ensure that students are prepared for higher-level institutional course work and careers.

-In short, even online programs are regulated to some degree to ensure that every family has an opportunity for their children to be prepared for high learning and achieve the satisfaction of having a college degree.
+In short, even online programs are regulated to ensure that every family has an opportunity for their children to be prepared for high learning and achieve the satisfaction of having a college degree.